Resources

 Tip #10: Optimise your frequency of delivery

-There is no defined optimum frequency though.
+There is no defined optimum frequency, though.

 For instance, while it is okay for a news website to send 3-5 notifications throughout the day to share news updates, it might not be very beneficial for e-commerce brands to send more than 2 browser push notifications a day.
-You need to strategise and plan what suits you best.
+You need to strategize and plan what suits you best.

 While running multiple campaigns, you need to place a cap on the frequency at which your browser push notifications are delivered.
 This is to ensure that your users don’t get overwhelmed and completely put off by your marketing communication.

-In fact, the CTRs of browser push notifications is directly linked to the frequency with which users receive the same.
+In fact, the CTRs of browser push notifications are directly linked to the frequency with which users receive the same.
 CTRs steadily decline every time an extra push notification is sent in a single day by a particular website.

 By following the above tips, browser push notifications can definitely help you increase 3 key metrics:

-1. Website traffic
+1. Website Traffic

-2. User acquisition
+2. User Acquisition

 3. Offsite user engagement

-To learn more about how you can scale your website engagement with browser push notifications, get in touch with us, today!
+To learn more about how you can scale your website engagement with browser push notifications, get in touch with us today.

 Unlock unmatched customer experiences,